 There are hundreds of ways to improve the strength of your email cybersecurity, but to keep things simple, here are a few measures your business can integrate to limit your endpoint vulnerabilities.

 The only way to maintain the quality of your cybersecurity efforts is to be proactive.
 A phishing simulator allows companies to evaluate the strength of their human firewall and the efficacy of their training programs.

 As vulnerable as email may be to cyber attacks, it is not the only channel – nor is it necessarily the most important.
 In order to implement a 360 degree-cybersecurity strategy, you will need the guidance, resources, and skills that only an established cybersecurity consultant can provide.

 If your organization is looking to upgrade its cybersecurity systems, reach out to a professional.
 Outsourcing is one of the most cost-effective ways to leverage existing knowledge and tools without diverting too much capital away from the business.

 Anas Chbib is the Founder and CEO of AGT – Advanced German Technology, a leading cybersecurity firm.
-He’s worked with corporations, government agencies, law enforcement, and intelligence services across the globe combatting emerging cybersecurity threats and is a consultant at the largest Digital Forensics Lab in the EMEA region.
-In 2020 AGT was acknowledged with an MEA Business Award and as the Cyber Security Training Consultancy of the Year.
+He’s worked with corporations, government agencies, law enforcement.
+And intelligence services across the globe combatting emerging cybersecurity threats and is a consultant at the largest Digital Forensics Lab in the EMEA region.
+In 2020 AGT acknowledged with an MEA Business Award and as the Cyber Security Training Consultancy of the Year.